Archipelago Yachts Polar Swim Challenge

 In the first 3 minutes of the swim

-Between roughly 3 to 30 minutes we will start to get cooling to our nerves and muscles, predominantly in our arms and legs due to their body mass to surface ratio.
-This is a huge problem as control of our arms and legs is pretty essential for swimming!
+After around 3 minutes in the water we started to get cooling to our nerves and muscles, predominantly in our arms and legs due to their body mass to surface ratio.
+This is a huge problem for ice swimmers as control of your arms and legs is pretty essential for swimming!
 For every 1°C drop in local temperature around these muscles there is a 4-6% decrease in muscular performance.

-When the local temperature in our arms and legs cools to <20°C the electric signals that control muscle contractions start to slow.
-When this drops to <15°C our arms and legs will start to feel dead.
+When the local temperature in your arms and legs cools to <20°C the electric signals that control muscle contractions start to slow.
+When this drops to <15°C your arms and legs will start to feel dead.

-We are also at risk of hypothermia as cold water conducts heat away from the body 24 times greater than cold air.
+We also experienced hypothermia as cold water conducts heat away from the body 24 times greater than cold air.

-And if the cold isn’t enough of a concern we will have to watch out for polar bears, leopard seals and orcas.
+And if the cold isn’t enough of a concern we had to watch out for polar bears, leopard seals and orcas!

 HERE ARE THE REAL HEROES